 The embroideries follow a narrative theme; I use textile techniques to illustrate the work of black writers and poets.
 Recent work is inspired by African-Caribbean myths and legends.
-I currently reading the work of the Jamaican writer Velma Pollard.
+Dancing figures are a new source of inspiration.

-Ideas for textile pieces usually begin in sketchbooks where I use a variety of techniques including watercolour painting, pastel drawings and layered collage.
+Ideas for textile pieces usually begin in sketchbooks where I use a variety of techniques including watercolour painting, pastel and pencil drawings as well as layered collage.
 I will then experiment with fabrics, using both commercial and vegetable dyes to add colour to fleecy cottons and silks.
 Larger pieces of fabrics are then dyed, cut and layered.
 They are stitched to create backgrounds before adding figures using the fillerwork technique.
 I then finish the pieces with hand embroidery or beadwork on larger hangings.

 Complete and submit the form and we'll send your message directly to this artist.